Symbian9/qmapshack-doc-wiki/DocFaqMaps.md

 ![No blue dot waypoint icons](images/DocFaq/NoBlueDots.jpg "No blue dot waypoint icons")

+## What is the difference between `Copy position` and `Copy position (Grid)`?

+A right click in a map window at a certain positions opens a context menu which offers (among others) the 2 choices:

+* `Copy position`
+* `Copy position (grid)`

+In the first case the position is copied in the form `N49.599924° E10.599991°`or `S15.065344° W39.915421°`.

+In the second case the position is copied in the form `49.599924 10.599991`or `-15.065344 -39.915421`.

 ## Is there a possibility to display small roads/tracks in a vector map without zooming in too much?